 To disable one or more parts, first select them then select right click menu Disable selected.
-Each of the disabled parts will show with a cross through it.
+Each of the disabled parts will grey-out and show with a cross through it.

 To re-enable, select then right click menu Enable selected.